GolangDeveloperAlmir/site/README.md

-Almir Personal Site Structure
+# Almir Personal Site Structure

-This document outlines the structure of the personalised website based on your answers to the 160 yes/no questions.
-Each section is optional and can be toggled via the design editor.
+Welcome!
+This repository holds the source and planning notes for my personal website.
+The site is built with Next.js and is designed to be easily customisable.
+The list below outlines the planned sections and features in the order they would appear in the navigation.

-Sections are ordered as they would appear in the navigation.
+For setup instructions and other guides, check out the [docs](docs/README.md) folder.

 ## Global features